imacellone/taskello/README.md

 ## 📝 What It Does
 A minimal task list management backend API — just enough to explore and apply real-world development patterns.

+## 📐 Architectural Decisions

+For detailed records of architectural decisions made in this project, please refer to the [Architecture Decision Records (ADR)](./doc/architecture/decisions) located in the `doc/architecture/decisions` directory.

 ---